VPMWebApps/CIS-Research-Topics/README.md

 1. What is the meaning of research, Research methodologies and principles

-2. innovation - what does is mean ?
-3. product developmet - what is it ?
-4. culture of product development , continuous innovation
+2. innovation , product developmet - what is it ?  culture of product development , continuous innovation

 5. Evolution of computers, telecommunication and software